 Problem Statement: Curry County has a lack of access via land for response/ recovery after a Cascadia event.
 Although a Cascadia event is the worst-case scenario, disabling the use of most airports within the county, landslide events along U.S Highway 101 prevent the movement of resources by land into the county.
 The ports are exposed to many hazards due to location and soil consistency.
 Ports serve as a vital lifeline for the county, prioritizing port re-establishment for resource movement.
 The 2021 Oregon Transportation Systems Resiliency Assessment forecasts five to six years post Cascadia event before land transportation routes will be established to Curry County.
 The assessment also forecasts the use of Cape Blanco Airport in north Curry County as a regional airport, but earthquake damage will prevent resource transportation.
-Curry County will be isolated for several years with few options for resource transportation.
 Curry County Emergency Management must work closely with the ports to establish re-establishment plans to include the necessary resources for re-establishment.
 A tabletop exercise is planned with ports June 2022 to cover re-establishment as well as alternate locations to establish port operations, facilitating the plan development.